 So the men of Kiriath Jearim came and took up the ark of the LORD.
 They brought it to Abinadab’s house on the hill and consecrated Eleazar his son to guard the ark of the LORD.
 The ark remained at Kiriath Jearim a long time—twenty years in all.1 Samuel 7:1-2

 Looking back at the turmoil of the past year, the Israelites knew for sure that it was God who had miraculously brought their Ark back home.
 They turned back to the Lord as a result and committed their hearts to Him.
-The turmoils of our lives are what makes us even think of coming back to God.
-When problems come we run to Him with our tail between our legs promising to walk in His ways forever, but like Israel as soon as we find rest and comfort, we scheme of new ways to betray our Father.
+The turmoils of our lives are what make us even think of coming back to God.
+When problems come we run to Him with our tail between our legs promising to walk in His ways forever, but like Israel as soon as we find rest and comfort, we scheme for new ways to betray our Father.
 The Israelites put away all their gods and gave their loyalty to Yahweh, but a plot to overthrow their eternal king was soon to enter their minds.

 The Israelites had gathered at Mizpah to offer burnt sacrifices when the Philistines attacked them again.
-The Lord intervened with a loud thunder throwing the enemy in a great panic.
-As a result the men of Israel were able to overpower the philistines and slaughtered them.
+The Lord intervened with a loud thunder throwing the enemy into a great panic.
+As a result, the men of Israel were able to overpower the philistines and slaughtered them.
 God gave them an active demonstration of His protection over them.
 Throughout the life of Samuel God’s protection was over them as Israel did not need a king or an army to protect them but still choose to betray God.

 When Samuel heard all that the people said, he repeated it before the LORD.
 The LORD answered, “Listen to them and give them a king.”1 Samuel 8:21-22

-And it happened just the way God had warned them that every ruler became more corrupt than his predecessor to the point that Israelites starting feeling like slaves in their own country (1 Kings 12).
+And it happened just the way God had warned them that every ruler became more corrupt than his predecessor to the point that Israelites started feeling like slaves in their own country (1 Kings 12).
 Israel had it good with God being their constant protector and their eternal king.
 But the desire to sin makes us abandon our walks with God in attempting to carve out our own paths.

-- Why did God kill the people of Israel and not Philistines for the way they handled the Ark?
+- Why did God kill the people of Israel and not the Philistines for the way they handled the Ark?

 - Why did Israel want to be like other nations?